 - Chronic involves a prolonged period of pain, soreness, stiffness, weakness or limited mobility in the affected area.
 Chronic or overuse injuries can also be due to work activity, or repetitive sports training, such as tennis elbow, or tendonitis.

-In Traditional Chinese Medicine the soreness or pain of the joints, muscles and tendons is often related to underlying deficiencies, stagnation or circulatory obstructions of blood and body fluids, and the flow of vital healing energy.
+In Traditional Chinese Medicine the soreness or pain of the joints, muscles and tendons may be related to underlying deficiencies, stagnation or circulatory obstructions of blood and body fluids, and the flow of vital healing energy.

-- Acupuncture treatment can be very useful to rapidly reduce swelling and inflammation, alleviate pain, improve the healing time and resolve stubborn ailments.
-Acupuncture naturally treats most sports injuries including shin splints, and can also work in conjunction with western medicine.
+- Acupuncture treatment may be useful to reduce swelling and inflammation and manage pain.
+Acupuncture can also work in conjunction with western medicine.

-- Chinese herbal medicine is used to treat the injuries of muscles, ligaments, tendons and bones.
-The herbs can be taken internally or applied externally as herbal plasters, ointments, salves, liniments and compresses to help the recovery process and boost the immune system.
-Amongst other things, the herbs help the body to move damaged tissue, rebuild tissue and stimulate the regeneration of cartilage, bone and ligaments.
+- Chinese herbal medicine may be used to manage the pain of muscles, ligaments, tendons and bones.
+The herbs can be taken internally or applied externally as herbal plasters, ointments, salves, liniments and compresses.

-- Improving dietary and lifestyle factors is important for both treatment and ongoing health.
+- Improving dietary and lifestyle factors is important for both recovery and ongoing health.